melxx001/melxx001.github.io/_posts/2015-06-02-learning-es6.md

 #### Node.js

+If you don't know node.js, you're missing out.
+See the [node.js site](https://nodejs.org/){:target="_blank"} for more information.
+It's suepr easy to setup.

 Use the **--harmony** flag to be able to use ES6.
 And make sure you put **`"use strict"`** at the top of your file... otherwise, you'll get errors.

 ~~~ javascript